 Unsurprisingly, NETELLER had its windfall with the introduction of smartphones.
 It shifted online businesses and the Internet in general, in a new direction.
 This e-wallet allows punters to fund their betting site accounts on the go.
 Additionally, you can fund your NETELLER account with your smartphone or tablet whenever you please.

 It gives punters total control over their betting site accounts.
 You forgot to place your bets?
 You don’t even have your betting account funded yet?
-NETELLER provides you the means to change this quickly!
+NETELLER provides you with the means to change this quickly!
 The deposit won’t take more than a few minutes to complete.
 Moreover, you do not need to verify your identity or anything of that nature, at least not yet!
 You can place your real money bets, and follow the matches, thanks to your smartphone.
 Speaking of which, NETELLER supports both iOS and Android mobile devices.
-In case you have a windows mobile device, there's nothing to worry about, because NETELLER is Windows friendly as well.
+In case you have a windows mobile device, there’s nothing to worry about because NETELLER is Windows-friendly as well.

 How to Deposit with NETELLER at Betting Sites?

-NETELLER is an e-wallet, and as such it enables punters to store cash and use it online for funding their respective betting accounts.
+NETELLER is an e-wallet, and as such, it enables punters to store cash and use it online for funding their respective betting accounts.
 First and foremost, you need to have a NETELLER account.
 We’re going to assume that you already have one.
 If it’s a fresh account, you need to fund it, transfer some cash before you attempt to make any deposits at betting sites.

-Some of the advantages of having a global presence are easy access and the ability to expand the existing network of clients and customers with ease.
+Some of the advantages of having a global presence are easy to access and the ability to expand the existing network of clients and customers with ease.
 Aussies can fund their NETELLER accounts via POLi and BPAY.
 You can also deposit money to your NETELLER account via credit and debit cards, bank transfers and any other international e-wallet that’s present in Australia.
 Bear in mind, depositing to your NETELLER account bears a fee, and we’re going to talk about that in the next section.